Equniox Gym Membership Deals & Discounts

 Depending on where you work, you may also be entitled to a corporate discount.
 So name drop where you work and have them look it up.
 You never know, you may save 20% or more depending on what the company has negotiated with the fitness club.

 Hey, why not!
 One week free is better than nothing right?
 I did the free trial thing, and it help reinforce that the location and facility was a good fit for me.
 It’s expensive, so it’s worth being sure of when you sign the contract.
 Nothing is worse than paying a monthly fee to a gym you never will go to.
 They have several types of trials available, but typical you’ll need a referral from someone.
 The ideal trial you want is the VIP one, but they also have a 3 day pass as well as a 7 day trial membership.

-*I have VIP Trial Memberships available, so if you need one just let me know.
-Simply submit your name and email address below or send an email with your name and email address to me at rayholt (at) live [dot] com.
+If you’re interested trying out Equinox, simply submit your name and email address below or send an email with your name and email address to me at rayholt (at) live [dot] com.